 destroying plant life, including cutting or removal of living or dead trees and replacing existing plant life with landscaping or lawn; or

-changing water temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of water.
+changing water temperature, biochemical oxygen demand, or other physical, biological, or chemical characteristics of water;

+disrupting natural rhythms with artificial light; or

-Applicant means any person who files a Request for Determination of Applicability or files an Abbreviated Notice of Resource Area Delineation or a Notice of Intent or any amendment or extension thereto.
+any activity, change or work which adversely impacts the ability of the resource area to be resilient to climate change impacts Applicant means any person who files a Request for Determination of Applicability or files an Abbreviated Notice of Resource Area Delineation or a Notice of Intent or any amendment or extension thereto.

 Application for Permit means the same as Notice of Intent.